Terri is the queen of South Yorkshire boxing

 “I’ve had my heart set on the WBC world championship for a long time, and tonight I took a big step closer to achieving that dream," he said.

-“This belt should earn me an eliminator bout for a shot at the world title, but maybe I can get an immediate title shot with it.
-Either way is fine with me,” he said.
+"This belt should earn me an eliminator bout for a shot at the world title, but maybe I can get an immediate title shot with it.
+Either way is fine with me.”

-The current WBC World lightweight champion is Shakur Stevenson, who beat Doncaster’s Josh Padley in Saudi Arabia in February.

 There was a blow to the card in the run-up, with the British, Commonwealth and WBO Super Bantamweight Championship bout between defending champion Tysie Gallagher and Steel City's Ebonie Jones cancelled, after Jones withdrew.